dqops/dqo/docs/dqo-concepts/definition-of-data-quality-rules.md

 A standard data quality check on a table that counts the number of rows uses a simple "min_count" rule.
 For example when the error severity level is set to 10 and the table has fewer than 10 rows the data quality error will be raised.

-Below is an example of Phyton script that defines classes and methods for min_count threshold rule.
+Below is an example of a Phyton script that defines classes and methods for min_count threshold rule.

 ``` py title="min_count.py"
 # rule specific parameters object, contains values received from the quality check threshold configuration